timmisset/omt-odt-plugin/README.md

-IntelliJ Plugin for OMT / ODT language
+IntelliJ Plugin for OMT and ODT languages version 5+

-> Work in progress
+A complete make-over of the plugin since version 4.x

-This is a complete make-over of the current plugin.
+The plugin provides support for 3 languages:

-- The OMT language will only ever be considered a YAML extension and is handled by extending the available YAML API available in IntelliJ
+## OMT

-- The ODT language will be considered a plugin language that is analysed as inserted snippets
+OMT is a YAML language extension that provides context-based structure using a so called MetaTypeProvider.
+This makes it possible to supply a model with (coded) rules and restrictions, expected values and much more.
+It is by far the biggest difference with version 4.x since the YAML lexer is used as-is and only a limited adaption of the Parser was required to intercept PsiElement generation for specific items.
+For more info, read the README at the omt package.

-  - References to the OMT language and other ODT snippets will be possible
+## ODT

-  - ...
+ODT is a Domain Specific Language with a Builtin toolbox of Operators and Commands that provide out-of-the-box functionality for the language.
+Using DEFINE Commands & Queries, more functionalities are created.
+ODT can be injected at dedicated sections in the OMT structure, for which the MultiHostInjector is used.
+Moreover, when using a .odt extension the ODT language can exist stand-alone.
+For more info, read the README at the odt package.

-- The TTL (Turtle) language will be copied as is, this is mainly used to generate the Apache Jena model that is used to traverse queries
+## TTL

-The YAML API supports an experimental feature called a MetaType provider.
-This has been implemented in this plugin which appears to be stable and reduced the amount of code for this plugin significantly since it is facilitates Yaml/OMT path traversing and translation into
+TTL (Turtle) is a community standard for working with Linked Data.
+The implementation in this plugin expects a SHACL based model that is then translated into a simple Subject-Predicate-Object statement model.
+This simplified model is used to resolve the elements in the OMT and ODT languages.
+This allows the plugin to provide (ontology) type-checking, code completion suggestions and much more.

-OMT elements that can than be easily plugged into Inspections.
+## Language interoperability

-The plugin now contains many marker annotations for Unstable that are inherited from the Yaml API
+TTL is a standalone language and is unaware of the ODT and OMT languages.
+ODT uses the TTL language and OMT language ( when injected).
+It is aware of both languages and has direct dependencies on both languages to be operational.
+OMT is the host language but is not directly aware of the hosted language.
+Meaning, it uses the interfaces of resolvable and shared to provide/inject context to the hosted language but has no direct relationship.
+This would make it possible to completely swap out ODT for another injected language, as long as it implements the interfaces correctly.

 ### JDK Compatability

 Make sure to target JDK 11 when running the tests